sam-pop/liri-node-app/README.md

 `node liri.js '<command>' '<parameter>'`

-You will also need to create a file named `.env` and add the following to it, replacing the values with your own API keys (without quotes):
+You will also need to create a file named `.env` and add the following to it, replacing the values with your own API keys:
 ```
 # Spotify API keys